-- Results in the Level Detected column for radiological contaminants, inorganic contaminants, synthetic organic contaminants including pesticides and herbicides, and volatile organic contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - For chloramines, or chlorine, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
+- Results in the Level Detected column for radiological contaminants and inorganic contaminants are the highest detected level at any sampling point. - For chlorine, the level detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
 The range of results is the range of results of all the individual samples collected during the past year.